[Contributed by Anton Evers, Sr. Technical Architect, Adobe]{class="badge informative" title="Contributed by Anton Evers"}

 Best practices for distributing Adobe Commerce patches at scale

 If you manage multiple Adobe Commerce installations, patching can be a complex process.
-Centralized patching is an essential part of global reference architecture and a best practice for enterprises.
+Centralized patching is a best practice for enterprises.
 It helps you apply the right patches on all your Adobe Commerce installations.
 This topic explains how to achieve centralized patch distribution for all types of Adobe Commerce patches.

 NOTE